 Our group’s mission is to create a safe and supportive space for women of all ages who want to share their experiences about surviving heart disease or stroke incidents in their lives.

-Fair Care Alliance fighting to expand health care for Central and North Island residents
+Fair Care Alliance advocating to expand health care for Central and North Island residents

 The Fair Care Alliance is a coalition of concerned medical, healthcare, business and community professionals and citizens who are fighting to ensure fair access to health care for the 460,000 people living north of Victoria, in Central and North Vancouver Island.

-Specifically, the Alliance is advocating for a cardiac cath lab and patient tower to be built at an expanded Nanaimo Regional General Hospital.
+Specifically, the Alliance is advocating for a cardiac catheterization lab and patient tower to be built at an expanded Nanaimo Regional General Hospital.

-To sign the Fair Care Alliance petition to support the building of a cardiac cath lab and patient tower at an expanded Nanaimo Regional General Hospital visit the Alliance’s petition page.
+To sign the Fair Care Alliance petition to support the building of a cardiac cath lab and patient tower in Nanaimo visit the Alliance’s petition page.

 The Heart Sisters are encouraged to advocate and write in support of the Cath Lab to the cabinet ministers listed below.
 Please note: To reach the following emails, please highlight and copy each address below and then paste it into your Outlook or other email provider in order to send your message: